|

 Importance of Responsive Design

 With the increasing use of mobile devices, best practices dictate that it is essential to have a website that is optimized for mobile devices.
-According to Oberlo, mobile devices accounted for 67.81% of website traffic worldwide so far in 2023.
+According to Oberlo, mobile devices accounted for 60.4% of website traffic worldwide as of October 2024.
 This means that over two-thirds of the website traffic comes from mobile devices.
 This trend is expected to continue in the future.

 Having a responsive website design is important not only for user experience but also for search engine optimization.
 Google has stated that mobile-friendliness is a ranking factor in search results.
 This means that having a responsive website design can improve your website's visibility in search engine results.